 The Provost & Vice President for Academic Affairs ("Provost") works to shape the intellectual culture of the College by building a community of teaching, learning, and scholarly excellence; providing the organizational and financial structure to support that community; and collaborating with the President and other members of the Senior Leadership Team at the College to advance institution-wide goals.
 The Provost is responsible for academic strategic planning, academic budget planning and management, overall assessment of student achievement, and professional growth for faculty and administrators in the Academic Division.
-The Provost oversees the work of the following Offices: Associate Provost, Library, Registrar, and Assistant Dean of General Education.
+The Provost oversees the work of the following Offices: Associate Provost, Associate Provost for Academic Digital Officer & Assistant Provost, Dean of the May School of Arts & Sciences, Dean of the Meehan School of Business, Executive Director for Student Success, Library, Registrar, Office of Research, Grants & Sponsored Projects .
 The Provost evaluates faculty for hiring, sabbatical leave, unpaid leave of absence, professional development grants, pre-tenure review, tenure, and promotion.